 - Check with your department chair and college dean to determine that travel funds are available for research and conferences.
 Be sure to ask what you must do to be eligible to receive such funds.

-- Attend special lectures or performances of CSU Stanislaus colleagues.
+- Attend special lectures or performances of Stanislaus State colleagues.
 You will learn more about your colleagues and perhaps receive inspiration for your own work.

 - If you have prepared a paper or article, seek additional comments before sending it to be reviewed.
 Ask a colleague to read it.
 (Check with the Office of Research and Sponsored Programs or the Faculty Center for Excellence in Teaching and Learning if you need help in finding a colleague with similar interests.)